EAFIT-AACS/assignment1-arden/README.md

   > "Error: la fila de transición excede el número de posibles transiciones de acuerdo al alfabeto.
 Inténtelo de nuevo."

   and the input is requested again.
-- The `minimize_dfa` function is called and the result is printed.
+- The same thing is done as in the file input when calling the function `minimize_dfa`.

 ---